Yonatan Netanyahu: Military career

 In 1967 he considered college, but the constant threat of war made him stay in Israel: "This is my country and my homeland.
 It is here that I belong," he wrote.
 On June 5, 1967, during the Six-Day War, his battalion fought the battle of Um Katef in Sinai, then reinforced the Golan Heights battle.
-During the Golan Heights battle, he was wounded while helping rescue a fellow soldier who lay wounded deep behind enemy lines.
-He was decorated for valor after that war.
+During the Golan Heights battle, he was wounded while helping rescue a fellow officer, Yossi Ben-Hanan, who lay wounded deep behind enemy lines.
+He was decorated for valor after that war, earning the Medal of Distinguished Service.

 After being wounded, he returned to the U.S. to study at Harvard University.
 But after a year he felt the need to return to Israel to rejoin the army.
 "At this time," he wrote in a letter, "I should be defending my country.
 Harvard is a luxury I cannot afford."
 He next returned to Harvard in the summer of 1973, but again gave up academic life for Israel's military.

 By 1970 he was leading an anti-terrorist reconnaissance unit, Sayeret Matkal (Israeli special forces), and in the summer of 1972 was appointed as the unit's deputy commander.
 That year he commanded a raid into Syria named Operation Crate 3, in which senior Syrian officers were abducted and held as bargaining chips to be later exchanged in return for captive Israeli pilots.
-The following year he participated in Operation Spring of Youth, in which the terrorists and leadership of Black September were selectively killed by Sayeret Matkal, Shayetet-13 and the Mossad.
+The following year he participated in Operation Spring of Youth, in which the terrorists and leadership of Black September were selectively killed by Sayeret Matkal, Shayetet 13 and the Mossad.

-During the Yom Kippur War in October 1973, Netanyahu commanded a Sayeret Matkal force in the Golan Heights that killed more than 40 Syrian commandos in a battle which thwarted the Syrian commandos' raid in the Golan's heartland.
+During the Yom Kippur War in October 1973, Netanyahu commanded a Sayeret Matkal force in the Golan Heights that thwarted attempts to land Syrian commandos.
+Together with troops from the Golani Brigade, Netanyahu's force stopped a Syrian commando attack on Camp Yitzhak in a battle in which 41 Syrian commandos were killed along with two Sayeret Matkal commandos and four Golani Brigade soldiers.
 During the same war, he also rescued Lieutenant Colonel Yossi Ben Hanan from Tel Shams, while Ben Hanan was lying wounded behind Syrian lines.

 Following the war, Netanyahu was awarded Medal of Distinguished Service (עיטור המופת), Israel's third highest military decoration, for his rescue of Ben Hanan.
 Netanyahu then volunteered to serve as an armor commander, due to the heavy casualties inflicted on the Israeli Armored Corps during the war, with a disproportionate number of these in the officer ranks.
 Netanyahu excelled in Tank Officers course, and was given command of the Barak Armored Brigade, which had been shattered during the war.
 Netanyahu turned his brigade into the leading military unit in the Golan Heights.